 Los Placeres sits on the main square (there’s a very good ice cream shop next door) and has an innovative and extensive menu.
 This is Malinalco’s venue for fine dining.
 Make sure you get a table on the veranda out back.

 Dishes include crispy trout and cochinita pibil (spicy pulled pork).
 There’s also a kids’ menu.

 For more ideas on where to eat in Malinalco, take a look at these suggestions from TripAdvisor.

-Where to Stay in Malinalco
+Where to stay in Malinalco

-Each time we have been to Malinalco we have rented a property for the weekend.
+We like to rent a holiday home when we go to Malinalco for the weekend.
 One of our favourites was the Pink House pictured above which no longer seems to be listed on Airbnb unfortunately.
 However, there are lots of other options.
 Friends have stayed at this villa before and rated it highly.